 |Innsbruck *||1 hour 23 mins||4 hours 27 mins||3 buses||Route to Innsbruck|

-Also, please consider the traffic situation, weather, and other factors that might cause a slight difference to the data I’ll be giving you.
-Please double-check on the resources I linked to when you’re creating itineraries.
+Also, please consider the traffic situation, weather, and other factors that might cause a slight difference in the data I’ll be giving you.
+Please double-check the resources I linked to when you’re creating itineraries.

 All the route information is based on Rome2Rio.com (one of the best trip planners on the internet).